Azalea Lace Bug Control

-Azalea Lace Bug is very similar to Rhododendron Lace Bug, which has been here a long time.
+Azalea Lace Bugs are very similar to Rhododendron Lace Bugs, which have been here a long time.
 They both have flat, overlapping wings which are mostly transparent with dark markings.
 The nymphs hatch from eggs in the spring and begin to feed on the underside of the leaves.
 The dark spots on the leaves are varnish-like droppings.
-The biggest difference is that Azalea Lace Bug has three or four generations each year, so it multiplies faster and feeds longer than Rhododendron Lace Bug, which has only one generation each year.
 Most azaleas and many rhododendrons are seriously damaged by these lace bugs.
+I also saw lace bug damage on Japanese holly.

 Another insecticide which can be used is Captain Jack's Deadbug Brew, which contains Spinosad, an organic insecticide.
 It is very effective on lace bugs, but has minimal effect on many of the natural predators and beneficial insects.
 However, it is poisonous to bees, so it cannot be sprayed on plants while they are blooming.
+Other insecticides which are not as effective on lace bugs but are much safer for bees are horticultural oil, insecticidal soap and neem oil.
+However, they have to be sprayed directly onto the insects so thoroughly spray the undersides of the leaves until they just start to drip.

-Yaku hybrid rhodies and other varieties with thick fuzz (indumentum) under the leaves are likely to have less damage.
+Yaku hybrid rhododendrons and other varieties with thick fuzz (indumentum) under the leaves are likely to have less damage.
 Azaleas reported to have less damage are Cavalier, Dawn, Elise Lee, Red Wing and Salmon Pink.
 Some of the Encore Azaleas varieties are reported to be more resistant: Autumn Amethyst, Autumn Cheer, Autumn Rouge, Autumn Royalty, Autumn Sangria and Autumn Twist.

 Home Page